alfonsof4/readme-generator/README.md

   # Installation
   The following necessary dependencies must be installed to run the application
   # Usage
-  In order to run this app, *this is how app is  used*
+  In order to run this app, User must install inquirer in their terminal, then run node index.js to be asked a series of questions to generate their readme.
   # License
-  BSD 2-Clause is the license used to run this app
+  MIT license is the license used to run this app
   # Contribution
-  Contributors: myself
+  Contributors: Alfonso Fernandez
   # Tests
-  The following is needed to run the test: run node index.js in an integrated terminal
+  The following is needed to run the test: run node index.js in integrated terminal
   # Questions
-  For any comments questions or concerns feel free to contact *email phone*
+  For any comments questions or concerns feel free to contact alfonsofernandez4th@gmail.com